top of page

 Should you spay/neuter?

 The general consensus is that spaying/neutering ensures a bunny is much less hormonal and therefore has a better temperament with other bunnies, and also extends the bunny's life.
 If you are choosing to have more than one rabbit, and you are choosing two rabbits of the opposite sex, you will definitely want to spay and neuter, for obvious reasons.
 If choosing more than one rabbit of the same gender, spaying/neutering may also reduce the chances that the bunnies do not get along due to hormonal/territorial reasons.
 Boys may also spray if they aren't neutered, so that may factor into your decision as well.

 Are our bunnies litter trained?

 Yes!
 If you reserve one of our bunnies, they will already be using a litter box by the time they are ready to go to their new homes.
 When they are in their new environment, some bunnies pick up a new litter-box system right away, and others may need a bit of coaxing.
 If your bunny doesn't immediately use their new litter-box, try moving the box into the corner of their area that they are using as a bathroom.
-You can also play a hay rack above the litter box, because they do most of their bathroom business while munching on hay.
+You can also place a hay rack above the litter box, because they do a majority of their bathroom business while munching.

 Do we offer transport services to bring the bunny/bunnies to you?

 Yes!
 We may be able to arrange transport for a meetup/dropoff for a transport fee.
 Transport fees are typically $100 per hour driving distance from us ($100 per 60 mile distance from us) which covers gas, vehicle wear-and-tear and time we have to take off from work.

 Some Helpful Articles